DarshanaBalai/Kidiz-Playdates-Project/README.md

 # Kids Play date - Let's play !!

 This is Kidz playdate website and targetted audience is family with kids.
 It will help to create playful society for kids, different age group kids from different location can come together.
 It will address some real issues in the society like
-- Lonelyness with the Kids
+- Loneliness with the Kids
 - Address social awareness

 ## Feature